katiesaund/DresdenColor/README.md

 # DresdenColor
 The Dresden Files inspired color palette for R users.
 In honor of the recent release of *Brief Cases* by Jim Butcher I created a family of Dresden Files inspired color palettes using the cover art by [Chris McGrath](https://www.christianmcgrath.com/illustration/) from [Orbit Books](https://www.orbitbooks.net/tag/the-dresden-files/).
-Code adapted from [LaCroixColorR](https://github.com/johannesbjork/LaCroixColoR) for Dresden.
+Code adapted from [LaCroixColorR](https://github.com/johannesbjork/LaCroixColoR) written by Dave Armitage and Johannes Bjork.

 ## Install the package
-install.packages("devtools")
+`install.packages("devtools")
-devtools::install_github("katiesaund/DresdenColor")
+devtools::install_github("katiesaund/DresdenColor")`

 ## Choose from 3 kinds of palettes: "discrete", "continuous", and "paired"
 ### Discrete